barnikbasu/hand-gesture-particles/README.md

 Open index.html using GitHub Pages or any static server.
 Allow webcam permission and start interacting instantly.

-📸 Screenshots & Demos
-Show real-time interaction with your hands controlling the particle universe.

 Gesture Control	Arcade Mode